 Mr. Cox is recommended as a leading lawyer for Employment in the 2007-2022 annual editions of Chambers UK, in which clients have noted: “James is an excellent lawyer who is able to handle complex and sensitive situations well”, “he understands the commercial objectives of the client and he knows how to achieve them” and “he is excellent: he is very responsive, he is easy to deal with and he also effectively manages advice from different jurisdictions.”
-He is also recognised as a leading employment lawyer by Chambers Global 2013, Chambers Europe 2013, Best Lawyers (2009-2022), Euromoney’s Labour & Employment Expert Guide and UK Legal Experts 2012.
+He is also ranked as a leading employment lawyer by Chambers Global 2022 and recognised in Chambers Europe 2013, Best Lawyers (2009-2023), Euromoney’s Labour & Employment Expert Guide and UK Legal Experts 2012.
 Mr. Cox is also recognised by Legal 500 UK 2022 for Employment.
 Mr. Cox has been interviewed on matters relating to employment law on television and radio and has been quoted in The Times, The Sunday Times and Financial Times newspapers on employment law issues.
 He lectures regularly on behalf of the Employment Lawyers Association and at commercial conferences.

 Prior to joining Gibson Dunn, Mr. Cox practiced as a partner in the Employment, Incentives and Pensions department of a major English law firm.